afonic/rimage-k2/README.md

 K2's image manipulation is pretty basic: you can set 6 different sizes based on width and that's it.
 You cannot select if you want to crop them or not, neither you can regenerate them if your settings change.

 Simple Image Gallery Pro will generate thumbnails but that's pretty much it.
 You can't have different sizes for these thumbnails and it doesn't handle the original (full size) images at all.
+Plus it has no way to manage the order of the items, which this plugin does.

 In a modern websites, images need to manipulated in different types of ways, especially if you include extra images for social media metadata tags and more.
 This plugin is made in order to manage these images in any way we needed, to remove the need for external editors.